 The Unaudited Accounts were authorised for issue by the Chief Officer, Corporate Solutions on 30th June 2021.
-Events taken place after this date are not reflected in the annual accounts or notes.
 Where events taking place before this date provided information about conditions existing at 31 March 21, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
-No such adjustments have been required.